jnmdf/learngit/readme.txt

 Creating a new branch is quick and simple.
 Merge in git is simple and quick.
 Learn to use 'stash' in git.
+How to assure two different branches same commit id.